 FICTION, NONFICTION, & SCREENWRITING

 Submit two to three work samples in the genre that you wish to work in during your residency.
-The total should not exceed 20 pages and should be in PDF format.
+The total should not exceed 20 pages, be double-spaced, and be in PDF format.

 The residency has a $20 non-refundable application fee to apply.
 If this presents a financial barrier for you, please reach out to us at firstname.lastname@example.org, and we can make alternative arrangements with you.